 Social blackmailing: how protecting becomes damaging

-We have written a blog in the past aboutsocial media blackmailing.
+We have written a blog in the past about social media blackmailing .
 Then we discussed the phenomenon itself and how it is applied by consumers.
 But it is clear that social (media) blackmailing is not only something for consumers.
 We see the principle itself regularly applied by merchants.
 Too bad, because it will damage your reputation rather than protect it.
-Hence, in this blog we indicate how we will deal with it when we discover it at an affiliated member.
+Hence, in this blog we indicate how we will deal with it when we discover it with an affiliate member.

 The importance of independent reviews that are tested for validity

 Reviews are important to many consumers.
-Based on the reviews that consumers find, they will make a decision whether or not to go through with an order with an online store.
+Based on the reviews that consumers find, they will make a decision whether or not to proceed with an order with an online store.
 Therefore, there is a role for the party where these reviews are collected to independently test the reviews posted.
-The merchant has the possibility to offer a solution to the customer or when fraud is committed tocontactus.
+The merchant has the possibility to offer a solution to the customer or when fraud is committed to contact us.
 But as well as ensuring the validity of negative reviews, the validity of positive reviews must be ensured.
-It may happen that a merchant writes several positive reviews about his own online store.
+It can happen that a merchant writes several positive reviews about his own online store.
 In addition to our system checking for this, we will also take harsh action if it is discovered.
-Often such a situation leads to a warning and possibly even a revocation of the quality mark.
-And not only we see a customer review tool as more than a collection of reviews, also the ACM has indicated to want to investigatethe reliability of reviews.
-The importance of well-tested reviews is obvious.
+Often such a situation leads to a warning and possibly even a withdrawal of the trustmark.
+And not only we see a customer review tool as more than just a collection of reviews, also the ACM has indicated to want to investigate the reliability of reviews .
+Something we can only say 'kudos' to.
+The importance of well-tested reviews should therefore be clear.
 However, many merchants see a negative review as a blemish on their member page.
 Of course this is understandable, but it is good to realize that the negative review is a symptom of something rather than a problem in itself.
 What we regularly see is that a merchant sees a negative review as so damaging that (sometimes in anger) they tell the customer that they will 'only help if the review is changed by them (afterwards)'.
 We see this as a form of social blackmailing applied by the merchant.
 With such an operation you actually indicate to the customer 'I will help you, but only because you wrote a negative review and only when you change or remove this negative review'.
 That, of course, is not how it works.
 By acting this way, you ensure that by protecting your reputation, you actually damage it.

 How to deal with negative reviews

-Where many quality mark only tests on paper (the so-called 'paper inspection') WebwinkelKeur goes further.
+Where many trustmarks only check for rules on paper (the so-called 'paper inspection') ValuedShops goes further.
 A paper inspection is nice, but unfortunately does not say anything about how the store operates in practice.
-That is why customer reviews are an important part of the webwinkelkeur certificate.
+That's why customer reviews are an important part of the ValuedShops certificate.
 This can work to your advantage if you have your customer service in order, because then you have a member page with reviews you can be proud of.
-Occasionally we get questions from consumers about the reviews of Ecolabel.
+But it can also work to your disadvantage when you do not have your customer service in order.
+Every now and then we get questions from consumers about the reviews of ValuedShops.
 In general, the stores that use our system all score a good average.
 But that is not surprising when you consider that the reviews are part of the certification.
 If a store does not have its customer service in order, this can lead to many problems.
 And these problems can then lead to the withdrawal of the store's certification.
-This will not only guarantee the quality of the certification itself, but also the merchants who are allowed to carry the certificate know that they are doing a good job.
-That is why we will also operate strictly when a store uses the aforementioned way of working with the reviews.
+This not only guarantees the quality of the trustmark itself, but also the merchants who may carry the certificate know that they are doing good.
+That is why we will also be strict when a store uses the previously mentioned way of working with the reviews.
 This is because it does not match the quality we expect from our members.
 When we discover that a member of ours is forcing the customer to revise his review because 'otherwise the online store won't help his customer anymore' we will give a warning first.
 Should the warning not result in sufficient change (read; we keep receiving complaints about this) then we will make the decision to revoke the certificate.
 But we will also be available at all times to help the shop improve its customer service.
 We do this through the blogs we regularly publish, but also by taking the customer questions sent by our members seriously.
 Just to mention a few examples.

 Conclusion